davidhodge931/blog/content/post/2021-04-30-one-way-anova-by-hand/index.markdown

 ---
 title: One-way ANOVA by hand
-author: 'David Hodge'
+author: David Hodge
-date: '2021-04-30'
+date: '2021-05-08'
+categories:
+  - R
+tags:
+  - ANOVA
 slug: one-way-anova-by-hand
-categories: ["R"]
-tags: ["R"]

 ---

 One-way ANOVA is a test used to assess whether there is a statistically significant difference between the mean of groups.

 There is 1 response numeric variable and 1 explanatory categorical variable with more than 1 level.

-ANOVA assesses the ratio of explained variance to unexplained variance in the complete model, if the null hypothesis is true that all population means are equal.
+ANOVA considers the probability of observing the sample ratio of explained variance to unexplained variance (i.e. the F statistic)... if the null hypothesis is true that all population means are equal.

-There is a distribution of sample F statistics with different probabilities, if the null hypothesis was true of no difference between means.

-The higher this ratio of explained to unexplained variance is, then the lower the probability of observing this if our null hypothesis was correct.
+The higher this ratio of explained to unexplained variance is (i.e. the F statistic), then the lower the probability of observing this if our null hypothesis was correct.

-This ratio is called the F statistic after the great frequentist statistician Ronald Fischer.

 You can perform a one-way ANOVA very easily in R using the `aov` function etc. But what fun would that be?!